MichalBortkiewicz/JaxGCRL/README.md

 Paper: TODO
 </p>

+**Abstract:** Self-supervision has the potential to transform reinforcement learning (RL), paralleling the breakthroughs it has enabled in other areas of machine learning.
-**Abstract:** Self-supervised learning on large-scale internet data has enabled rapid break- throughs in language modeling.
-In theory, goal-conditioned reinforcement learning (GCRL) algorithms can similarly self-supervise, learning from the goals achieved during unstructured interaction with the environment.
-However, these methods have failed to see similar success, both due to computational constraints as well as a lack of stable algorithms.
-In this paper, we present a new, high-performance codebase and benchmark for self-supervised GCRL, enabling researchers to train agents for millions of environment steps in minutes on a single GPU.
-The key to this performance is a combination of GPU-accelerated environments, and a stable, batched version of contrastive reinforcement learning algorithm based on an in- foNCE objective that is able to use this increased data throughput effectively.
-With this approach, we aim to provide a foundation for future research in self-supervised GCRL, enabling researchers to quickly iterate on new ideas and evaluate them on a diverse set of challenging environments.
+While self-supervised learning in other domains aims to find patterns in a fixed dataset, self-supervised goal-conditioned reinforcement learning (GCRL) agents discover new behaviors by learning from the goals achieved during unstructured interaction with the environment.
+However, these methods have failed to see similar success, both due to a lack of data from slow environments as well as a lack of stable algorithms.
+We take a step toward addressing both of these issues by releasing a high-performance codebase and benchmark JaxGCRL for self-supervised GCRL, enabling researchers to train agents for millions of environment steps in minutes on a single GPU.
+The key to this performance is a combination of GPU-accelerated environments and a stable, batched version of the contrastive reinforcement learning algorithm, based on an infoNCE objective, that effectively makes use of this increased data throughput.
+With this approach, we provide a foundation for future research in self-supervised GCRL, enabling researchers to quickly iterate on new ideas and evaluate them in a diverse set of challenging environments

 ```
 @article{